 FREE & REDUCED MEALS

-After July 24, 2018, any family wishing to apply for meal assistance may do so by logging into Skyward Family Access, opening the Food Service tab and clicking on Applications.
+After July 20, 2020, any family wishing to apply for meal assistance may do so by logging into Skyward Family Access, opening the Food Service tab and clicking on Applications.
+Applications must be filled out every year.
 Students eligible for free or reduced lunch assistance may qualify for textbook/device rental fee assistance; also watch for textbook rental assistance option in the online application.

 Free/Reduced Application Guidelines

 SchoolPay is the current system being used for lunch accounts.
 You may transfer money into your child's account, load funds, and set alerts using this online system.
-Click here for more information and a link to SchoolPay.
+Click for an informational guide and a link to SchoolPay.

 The Food Services Department strives to provide a nutritional menu that meets state and federal requirements as well as healthy food that students enjoy.
 The MVCSC Food Services staff know that good nutrition is needed to help provide a healthy learning environment.